mberlanda/cis194/README.md

 # CIS 194: Introduction to Haskell

-This repo is presenting the assignments of the course [Introduction To Haskell](http://www.seas.upenn.edu/~cis194/spring15/lectures.html).
+This repo is presenting the assignments of the course [Introduction To Haskell](http://www.seas.upenn.edu/~cis194/spring15/lectures.html) - CIS Spring 2015.

 ### Prerequisites
 #### Install Haskell